braginets/InteractiveDismiss/README.md

-#  Simple Interactive Transitions using iOS10's UIViewPropertyAnimator
+#  Simple Interactive Transitions using UIViewPropertyAnimator

+gives us amazing tool to make UIView animations interactive. this project is simple experiment, feel free to extend and customize

 1. Copy `InteractiveDismissing` class to your project
 2. Conform ypour modal viewciontroller to the `InteractiveDismissing` protocol